JimHotchkiss/rails_dyi_app/NOTES.md

 So, clearly I'm in a fowl mood.
 The explanation offered from slack was actually helpful, and my app is up and running.

 Okay, small accomplishment, but good way to end the day on: was able to render a message from the projects index page.

+I'm going to do a little styling.
+I want to work on a basic template, that will include a drop down window for 'categories,' in addition to sign in, sign up, sign out and a home button.